NitinR99/User-dashboard/README.md

-# README
+# User Dashboard

-sign up, sign in and sign out
+* User can sign up using his name and password.
+* Returning users can login in
+* Once logged in, dashboard is displayed

-* ...
+* used semantic ui